 Additionally, Michael has spoken at a number of church and missions conferences, participated in debate in college classrooms, and has been interviewed on national TV programs, including Hannity and Colmes, The Abrams Report and the 700 Club, as well as for a number of documentary films.
-Michael has been a frequent guest on a number of radio programs, and media outlets, including WorldNetDaily, OneNewsNow and CBN News, have also covered his evangelistic work.
+He has been a frequent guest on a number of radio programs, and media outlets, including WorldNetDaily, OneNewsNow and CBN News, which have also covered his ministry's evangelistic work.

 In October 2007, Michael was arrested for preaching without a permit and speaking about abortion on a public sidewalk surrounding Independence National Historical Park in Philadelphia, which houses the Liberty Bell.
 Two years after being convicted, fined and placed on federal probation for one year, Michael received vindication from the Third Circuit Court of Appeals.
 The court's three-judge panel unanimously concluded in a 52-page decision in United States v.
 Marcavage that Michael had been wrongfully convicted and ruled that "the government impermissibly infringed Marcavage's First Amendment right to free speech" because his arrest was based on the content of his speech.

 Connect with Michael Marcavage on Facebook and/or visit Michael Marcavage's LinkedIn profile or IMDb profile for more information.
 You may also join Repent America and/or Christian News Network on Facebook.